LolitaDias/Web-Design-Challenge/README.md

     * The table must be a bootstrap table component.
     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
 See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

-The website must, at the top of every page, have a navigation menu that:
+The website at the top of every page, has a navigation menu that:

-* Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
+1. Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
-* Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
+2. Contains a dropdown on the right of the navbar named "Plots" which provides links to each individual visualization page.
-* Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
+3. Provides two more links on the right: "Comparisons" which links to the comparisons page, and "Data" which links to the data page.
-* Is responsive (using media queries).
+4. Is responsive (using media queries).
 The nav must have similar behavior as the screenshots ["Navigation Menu" section](#navigation-menu) (notice the background color change).

-Finally, the website must be deployed to GitHub pages.
+Finally, the website has been deployed to GitHub pages.

-When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

 ### Considerations